Allen-Synthesis/EuroPi/software/contrib/pams.md

 `*` These settings can be automatically selected using voltage coming into `ain`.

 `**` This setting can be set up to work as a sample & hold for the signal coming into `ain`.

+Some settings (e.g. ADSR envelope parameters, quantization root) are hidden from the menu if they would be ignored by the current configuration for that channel.

 ## Main Clock Options